Rikki-Wallis/Rikki-Wallis/README.md

 ## Hi I'm Rikki
-# Penultimate year of Bachelor of Software Engineering
+### - Penultimate Year, Software Engineering
-# Interested in algorithms, simulations, performance and testing
+### - Interested in algorithms, simulations, performance and testing

 <!--
 **Rikki-Wallis/Rikki-Wallis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.